 PUBLIC POLICY & LEGISLATIVE ADVOCACY

-New York State’s system of funding and oversight of domestic violence programs is antiquated, having not been updated since it was established more than 30 years ago.
-Governor Andrew Cuomo is committed to abolishing outdated policies to ensure victims in need of shelter and other services are able to obtain the support they need immediately and without conditions.
+- NYSCADV is committed to working closely with state legislative and regulatory leaders and New York’s domestic violence service providers to abolish outdated policies to ensure that victims in need of shelter and other services are able to obtain the support they need immediately and without conditions.

 - NYSCADV will work with the New York State Legislature to ensure significant funding is allocated for primary prevention programs that address the root causes and conditions that make domestic violence possible.
 These strategies include working with children and adults to set expectations for healthy communication; working with schools, caregivers, workplaces and other community settings to change behaviors; saturating communities with healthy relationship messaging and promoting safe and responsible bystander behaviors; and, promoting policies and cultivating leaders who set expectations for healthy relationships and communities.

 - Together with other state coalitions and the National Network to End Domestic Violence, NYSCADV will advocate for federal funding proposals, such as the Family Violence Prevention and Services Act, the Victims of Crime Act and the Violence Against Women Act, to ensure they address the needs of domestic violence victims.